China's largest auto parts company makes last-minute Fisker bid

 Both Fisker and A123 obtained green technology loans from the U.S. Department of Energy.
 Critics of the government's loan program tried to get regulators to block the sale of A123 to Wanxiang, arguing that sensitive technology was being transferred to an economic rival.

 Baldiga said he does not anticipate similar problems with the sale of Fisker's assets, which he said are primarily related to automotive design.

-Wanxiang plans to restart Fisker production and eventually move the manufacturing from Finland to Michigan, according to Wanxiang's presentation to creditors that was filed with the court.
+Wanxiang plans to restart Fisker production as soon as April and eventually move the manufacturing from Finland to Michigan, according to Wanxiang's presentation to creditors that was filed with the court.

-Fisker filed for bankruptcy in November, after being hobbled by production glitches and recalls.
+Fisker filed for bankruptcy in November, about a year after suspending production.

-Li planned to buy the company after he paid around $30 million for Fisker's loan from the U.S. government.
-Li planned to bid the $168 million owed on that loan to acquire Fisker's assets, leaving other creditors such as suppliers with next to nothing.
+An entity affiliated with Li planned to buy the company after he paid $25 million for Fisker's loan from the U.S. government.
+The Li affiliate planned to buy Fisker's assets using not cash but a "credit bid" of $168 million owed on that loan, leaving other creditors such as suppliers with next to nothing.

 The committee proposed an auction be held at the end of January and asked the bankruptcy court to bar Li's affiliate from credit bidding more than the $25 million it paid for the government's loan.

 In addition to seeking an auction of Fisker's assets, the creditors' committee asked Gross, the Bankruptcy Court judge, for permission to sue former Fisker directors Li and David Manion, as well as Fisker co-founder Bernhard Koehler.